 - Q1a What was the date of death?
 Collect and record date of death. - Q1b Where did the death occur?
-Collect and record cite, state, and country where the death occurred. - Q1c Do you know if (decedent's name) was hospitalized or visited an emergency room for any reasons since (data of center visit) and his/her death?
+Collect and record cite, state, and country where the death occurred. - Q1c Do you know if (decedent's name) was hospitalized or visited an emergency room for any reasons since (date of last contact) and his/her death?